 A Webflow designer is a professional who specializes in designing and building websites using the Webflow platform.
 Unlike traditional web designers who might rely heavily on coding, Webflow designers leverage Webflow's visual interface to create fully functional, responsive websites without writing code.
 However, understanding of HTML, CSS, and JavaScript is often beneficial for advanced customization.
+Many businesses looking for comprehensive website solutions often work with top Webflow development agencies that employ teams of skilled designers and developers.

 A Webflow designer's responsibilities extend beyond just creating visually appealing websites.
 They typically handle a comprehensive range of tasks throughout the website development process: